 British Naval Weapons of World War Two (Hardback)

-The John Lambert Collection, Volume I: Destroyer Weapons
+The John Lambert Collection, Volume II: Escort and Minesweeper Weapons

-The initial volumes will concentrate on British naval weaponry used in the Second World War, thus completing the project John Lambert was working on when he died.
+The initial volumes concentrate on British naval weaponry used in the Second World War, thus completing the project John Lambert was working on when he died.
 His interest was always focused on smaller warships and his weapons drawings tend to be of open mountings – the kind that present a real challenge to modelmakers – rather than enclosed turret guns, but he also produced drawings of torpedo tubes, underwater weapons, fire-control directors and even some specific armament-related deck fittings.
-This volume covers all such weapons carried by British destroyers of this era, with additional appendices devoted to earlier guns still in service, and destroyer-calibre weapons only mounted in larger ships.
+Following the first volume on destroyer armament, this one covers all such weapons carried by the various types of British escorts and minesweepers of this era, including the ‘passive’ elements like sweeping gear, decoys and electronics.

 The drawings are backed by introductory essays by Norman Friedman, an acknowledged authority on naval ordnance, while a selection of photographs add to the value of the book as visual reference.
 Over time, the series will be expanded to make this unique technical archive available in published form, a move certain to be welcomed by warship modellers, enthusiasts and the many fans of John Lambert’s work.